 Ivory Bird Pincushion

 In the early 19th century, homemakers created pincushions called "make-do's" using scraps of fabric and the base of a candlestick or lamp.
 They literally "made do" with what they had—early recycling at its most creative!
 Today, artist Wendy Weeks creates beautiful make-do's in the shape of birds in her New Hampshire studio—each one made by hand and entirely unique.
-This bird is fashioned from ivory wool and a milk glass base, and stands approximately 7" tall.
+This bird is fashioned from ivory wool and a button-filled glass base, and stands approximately 6" tall.